Guidelines

 -

-Interspersing and embedding suggestions: don’t talk like yourself, talk like Erickson talked.
-(I personally think you can skip this.)
+Interspersing and embedding suggestions.
+Don’t talk like yourself, talk like Erickson talked.
+(I personally think you can skip this, as even the book says there’s no evidence to show this is effective.)

 -

-Individualization and utilization: tailor the approach and style to the client.
+Individualization and utilization.
+Tailor the approach and style to the client.
+(If your partner is really into Ericksonian suggestions, go for it.)

 -